 Teaching Microscopy Using Plants

-This article from Dr Chris Graham (Visiting Teacher at SAPS), published in the November 2024 issue of School Science Review, suggests readily available plant material that can be used to help students of any age become confident and enthusiastic users of microscopes as well as skilled interpreters of what they see.
+The first article, published in the November 2024 issue of School Science Review, suggests readily available plant material that can be used to help students of any age become confident and enthusiastic users of microscopes as well as skilled interpreters of what they see.
 The specimens discussed require minimal preparation and no staining, allowing students to spend more time using microscopes and less time preparing slides.
 What is viewed under the microscope is also easily relatable to what students can see with the naked eye, thereby minimising the conceptual leap needed to interpret what is being viewed under the microscope.

 The article explores: